 In a period of less than 5 years, the global financial market experienced a sudden rise and fall of a an unique trend.
 ICO, Initial Coin Offering emerged as a trend raising considerable amount of funds in public sphere.

-However, within a year of this bullish trend, by 2019, now ICO reduced itself to a failed buzzword.
+However, within a year of this bullish trend, by 2020, now ICO reduced itself to a failed buzzword.
 Although the trend of failing ICOs was quite rampant in the beginning of 2018 as well, the recent market fell to a state that it does hesitate to align ICOs with words such as ‘RIP’ and ‘90% ICOs are failing’.

 While, tokens and ICOs with a purpose of utility are still with much relevance in the market.
 For instance, tokens like Ripple, IOTA, Steller are serving strong purposes in several industries.

 This is where the concept of ICOs is gradually beginning to transform to STOs, the security tokens.
 A Security token may not be similar to Utility tokens like Stellar or IOTA, they are based on credible securities, bonds, revenue or even tangible assets belonging to the ICO.

 STOs are gaining a good traction in the financial market for its credibility.
 There are two primary reasons for this.
 First, the underlying mechanism behind a security tokens is simply the smart contract which ensures the proportional relation of its value to the value of the asset or securities it is connected to.

 Second, STOs are under the ambit and scrutiny of state laws and regulatory bodies.
 The technology mechanism behind Security Tokens must align with the security laws and regulations of the state or the country of its origin.
 Thus, it naturally increases its credibility as an investment avenue.